-Besides the extreme external changes, the new Mac Pro comes standard with dual AMD FirePro graphics cards and the latest professional Intel processors.
-The computer is highly customizable atop of the base quad-core and 6-core $2,999 and $3,999 configurations.
-The computer is powerful enough for those who need to process large videos, music tracks, and photograph collections, but the real power is in the upgraded models with additional cores, RAM, and storage.
+Each new Mac Pro comes standard with dual AMD FirePro graphics cards, but the computer is highly customizable.
+Even the base model computer is powerful enough for those who need to process large videos, music tracks, and photograph collections, but the real power is in the upgraded models with additional cores, RAM, and storage.

 True professional users will find the Mac Pro to be an excellent choice.
 But it’s also worth taking a look at a high-end iMac due to the cost savings and built-in display.Read our full coverage for details.